 - Binding media Identification.

-The handheld XRF can be used for in situ non-destructive elemental analysis.
+The handheld XRF provided from the ISAAC mobile lab can be used for in situ non-destructive elemental analysis.
 It is complementary to Raman spectroscopy and reflectance spectroscopy obtained from spectral imaging or FORS.

 - Assistance in identification inorganic pigments